 The emissions of CO2 from clinker production included in the GHG inventory are reported by the two producers in their annual report under their regular permit and under the EU ETS to the Norwegian Environment Agency.
 Before entering the EU ETS, the plants used a tier 2 methodology while they now use a tier 3 methodology.
-The plants report data on the types and quantities of carbonates consumed to produce clinker, as well as their emission factors.
+The plants report data on the types and quantities of carbonates consumed to produce clinker, as well as their emission factors and oxidation factors.
 The reported emissions include Cement Kiln Dust (CKD).
-Until 2009, both plants have used a conversion factor of 1.
-This means that all Ca and Mg have been assumed to be carbonates.
-From 2010, the largest plant has reported conversion factors that are less than 1 (0.948 or higher).
-The smaller plant has continued to use a conversion factor of 1.

 The amount of clinker, CKD and other carbonates that the plants use in their calculation are reported by the plants to the Norwegian Environment Agency.
-The annual total clinker production is reported in the CRF Table 2(I).A-Hs1 and Table 4.7 shows the clinker production for some selected years in the time series.
+The annual total clinker production is reported in the CRF Table 2(I).A-Hs1 and Table 4.7 shows the clinker production for some selected years in the time series in total and for each of the two plants.